mahbub-shaki/acf-language-mapper/README.md

-# acf-language-mapper
+A modular WordPress theme built with Bootstrap 5 and ACF Free.
+Features a clean structure, dynamic page templates, and bilingual page switcher support.
-Modular WordPress theme built with Bootstrap 5, featuring dynamic section-based layouts and an ACF Free-powered English ↔ বাংলা language switcher.
-Clean, extendable, and ready for production.
+WordPress Theme with Bootstrap 5 & ACF Free (Bilingual Ready)